Concord man charged in other shootings pleads guilty to 2014 murder - Salisbury Post

 At age 19, Sifford was charged for involvement in the shooting of Treasure Feamster, who was killed in the crossfire of gang activity while attending a party for teenagers at J.C.
 Price American Legion Post.
 In 2013, he was convicted of inciting a riot related to that incident.

+Sifford was originally charged with second-degree murder in the death of Chambers but pleaded guilty to voluntary manslaughter.
+He also pleaded guilty to two counts of attempted trafficking opium or heroin, possession with intent to manufacture, sell or deliver a controlled substance schedule II, possession with intent to manufacture, sell or deliver a controlled substance schedule VI, possession with intent to manufacture, sell or deliver MDMA or ecstasy, fleeing to elude arrest with a motor vehicle, possession of drug paraphernalia, two counts of possession of a firearm by a felon, and carrying a concealed weapon.

 Sifford remains in the Rowan County Detention Center under no bond and will eventually be transferred to Cabarrus County for trial.
+He’ll be given credit for the three years he waited in the county jail awaiting trial.

 Volunteers needed for Rowan County Christmas Bureau phone bank